 Please enter the type of award and the year you received the award.

-Please enter other notable contributions that demonstrate your capabilities as a researcher (e.g. awarded research or travel grants, conference chairs, speaker invitations, editorial boards, conference committees or other activities you think are relevant for your application).
+Please enter other notable contributions that demonstrate your capabilities as a researcher (e.g. published peer-reviewed publications, awarded research or travel grants, conference chairs, speaker invitations, editorial boards, conference committees or other activities you think are relevant for your application).

-Please provide a summary of the planned project suitable for a lay audience with some limited science knowledge, and using a maximum of 500 words.
+b) Please provide a summary of the planned project suitable for a lay audience with some limited science knowledge, and using a maximum of 300 words.
 The summary may describe an area of research that interest you or a project you have agreed with a potential supervisor.
 The summary may be used for reporting and public information.

 Please describe what new knowledge and skills you expect to gain through the Scholarship.

-Describe any research you have already undertaken in this area:
+12) Describe any research you have already undertaken in this area

 Please provide examples from your studies or extra-curricular activities that demonstrate your particular capability to complete a PhD.